ixiaopan/blog/content/post/svd.md

-We can generalize this to any number of points and dimensions
+We can generalize this to any number of points and dimensions.